qdrant/qdrant-rag-eval/workshop-rag-eval-qdrant-ragas/README.md

 This repository contains the notebooks and instructions for a RAG evaluation workshop using [Qdrant](https://qdrant.tech/) as a vector database and [RAGAS](https://docs.ragas.io/en/latest/index.html) as the evaluation framework.

-The Jupyter notebooks guide you step-by-step building RAG on Qdrant's documentation and walking through optimizations and tweaks along with evaluating using Phoenix.
+The Jupyter notebooks guide you step-by-step building RAG on Qdrant's documentation and walking through optimizations and tweaks along with evaluation.

 ## Prerequisites